wiendekapec/credit-card-analytics/README.md

 ## Overview
-End‑to‑end demo on Python + PostgreSQL using a fully synthetic CSV (~1 M rows, 50 000 customers, year 2019).
+End‑to‑end demo on Python + PostgreSQL using a CSV dataset (~1 M rows, 50 000 customers, year 2019).

 * ETL builds a star‑schema automatically.